Anonymous-User-42/ECE-University-Notes/Engineering Boost Programs/Mini-Programming/Lecture 1.md

 ### Registers

+Storage Units inside the CPU.
+Registers are used store the data and the result of operations.

 ### ALU

+The unit responsible for 2 types of operations that the CPU performs:

+*   Arithemetic
+*   Logical

 ##   Numbers in "C"

 There are two general Categories:

 *   Integers
-    -   Unsigned -
+    -   Unsigned - All positive Integers
-    -   Signed -
+    -   Signed - Positive and Negative Integers
 *   Floats

 ##  Preprocessor Directives